MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 - **weekly_report_2 (p1 & p2)** – dashboard views (total + single store example)
 - **pivot_tables (p1 & p2)** – supporting pivot table screenshots

-**Note:** Some views are presented as static outputs due to Google Sheets limitations in replicating Excel pivot table structure.
+Note: Only **weekly_report_1** is available as a viewable GoogleSheet version.
+Other reports are presented as screenshots due to differences in pivot table behavior and layout between Excel and Google Sheets, which may affect data structure in dashboards and readability.

 ## 📥 Data Collection